What is the AIG?

 Who runs the AIG?

->

-> An elected 37-member board of directors sets the policy for the Association, adopts the annual budget and hires and supervises the work of the executive director.
-The current President of the Association is Melinda M. Miguel, the Chief Inspector General of the State of Florida.
+An elected 37-member board of directors sets the policy for the Association, adopts the annual budget and hires and supervises the work of the executive director.
+The current President of the Association is Steven B. Street Jr., the Chief Inspector General of the State of Louisiana.
 Board Members serve a three-year term of office.
 For a link to the current Board of Directors, please click here.

->

-> How many chapters does the AIG have?
+How many chapters does the AIG have?

->

-> The AIG currently has eight chapters: Asia-Pacific (Hawaii), New York/New Jersey, Los Angeles, San Diego, Washington, DC/Baltimore, Florida, Illinois and Texas.
+The AIG currently has ten chapters: Asia-Pacific (Hawaii), Boston, California, District of Columbia, Florida, Illinois, New York/New Jersey, San Diego, Texas, and Tidewater (Virginia).

->

-> How many OIGs are there in the United States?
+How many OIGs are there in the United States?

 The Association has identified approximately 200 public offices dedicated to government accountability and oversight.
 You can access a list of the oversight agencies that we have identified and links to their websites here.